 Talking Drums is located on San Pedro just north of Gibson and next door to Cervantes, a long-time purveyor of incendiary chiles.
 It occupies the Mayan pyramidal edifice which was once home to Hunan Chinese Restaurant and which has also housed a number of other eateries.
 Remnants of a previous occupant can still be seen, most prominently on a beaded door curtain depicting life in Vietnam.
 The restaurant’s walls are festooned with colorful African art, including one portraying an elderly African woman lacing the skin on a pair of drums.

-As of our inaugural visit in March, 2012, the restaurant had not yet secured its liquor license, but will eventually showcase African beers and wines.
+Talking Drums has an enviable beer and wine list which includes African red and white wines as well as Jamaican and African beers.
 The last item on the list of beverages is “Coca Cola products,” the same boring standards you can have anywhere else in Albuquerque.
-Start your African-Caribbean adventure with something different, perhaps coconut juice; Champagne cola; pineapple, pear or passion fruit sodas; or better still, have a Jcs Reggae Country Style Brand: Ginger Beer Non-Alcoholic Soda.
+Start your African-Caribbean adventure with something different, perhaps coconut juice; Champagne cola; pineapple, pear or passion fruit sodas; or better still, have a JCs Reggae Country Style Brand: Ginger Beer Non-Alcoholic Soda.
 It’s akin to an adult root beer and is refreshing and delicious as any beverage.

 Because I don’t have a drum to do my talking for me, this review will have to suffice.
 Talking Drums is an exciting find, one adventurous diners should not miss.
+If you love exciting and invigorating flavors that remain with you, this is one of the very best restaurants in Albuquerque of any genre.
 Before you leave the premises, visit the Zenith African Caribbean Market next door and pick up African and Caribbean comestibles.

 1218 San Pedro, S.E.